Spandana591/shilpakala-app/README.md

 # Shilpakala App

-A web application developed to showcase Karnataka’s traditional arts and handicrafts through a modern digital platform.
+The app application developed to showcase Karnataka’s traditional arts and handicrafts through a modern digital platform.

 ## Features